-Generosity starts with a feeling of having plenty -- emotionally, even more than materially -- and develops as we have experiences of making others happy by giving to them.
+But generosity doesn't come from guilt.
+Children begin to feel generous from the feeling of having plenty -- emotionally, even more than materially -- and develops as they have the experience of making others happy by giving to them.
 Our job as parents is to help our kids to have those experiences.
-Click here for Twelve Ways to Help Your Child Find Her Inner Angel (and the joy of giving).
+Click here to Help Your Child Find Her Inner Angel (and the joy of giving).

 Eventually, if your child is lucky, she’ll learn from experience that making someone else happy by giving to them really is more rewarding than receiving a gift herself.
-But that wisdom is something that usually develops only after one has lived long enough to feel truly gifted by life.
+But that wisdom is something that usually develops only after one has had plenty of experiences of giving to others and seeing their delight.

 6. Take time as a family for reflection.

-Beyond the obvious opportunity for spiritual reflection and embodying the spirit of giving, the holidays are a great time for families to reflect, examine, and appreciate their lives together.
+Beyond the obvious traditions of spiritual reflection and embodying the spirit of giving, the time we have together at the holidays gives a golden opportunity for families to reflect, examine, and appreciate their lives together.
 It’s traditional at Kwanzaa to rededicate oneself to living a principled life.
-The rest of us usually rely on the New Year’s tradition of making a resolution, which is generally less than effective because one resolution is not enough to change a habit (that takes at least 30 days of sustained effort!).
-Here are a couple of ideas for rituals to extend this practice:
+The rest of us usually rely on the New Year’s tradition of making a resolution, which is generally less than effective because one resolution is not enough to change a habit (that takes at least 30 days of sustained effort!)
+Start with discussions at dinner about what you love about your family, your lives, and yourselves, and one thing you would change if you could.
+Here are a couple of ideas for family reflection rituals to extend this practice:

 7. If you go on vacation, be sure it recharges and reconnects your family.

-Some of us look forward to the kids’ school vacations as a chance to leave town in search of warm weather or winter sports.
-That can give you plenty of chances for family connection, especially if you forgo organized evenings in favor of family board games.
+Some of us look forward to the kids’ school vacations as a chance to leave town in search of winter sports.
+That's harder this year, with Covid, but maybe you have a plan for a vacation that will keep your family safe.
+A vacation together can give you plenty of chances for family connection, especially if you forgo screens in favor of family board games.
 What you want to avoid, of course, is racing around before you leave, getting stressed out by a busy trip, and returning home in need of a vacation.
 Kids tend to get cranky and stressed with travel and schedule changes, so plan to do less, rather than more.

 8. Cultivate enough-ness by nurturing yourself.

 We approach the holidays each year with the secret hope that our life will be transformed.
 Somehow, our home will become picture perfect, professionally decorated and worthy of a magazine spread.
 Our homemade gifts will be the envy of the neighborhood.
-Our children, perfect angels, will be baking for the soup kitchen, starring in the holiday pageant, and certainly never bickering.
-We, of course, will look and feel fabulous, basking in the warm glow of the season as we greet our guests.
+Our children, perfect angels, will certainly never bicker with each other or seem ungrateful.
+We, of course, will look and feel fabulous, basking in the warm glow of the season.
+Not!

 It helps to make these fantasies conscious, so we can let go of them without guilt.
-I find I have to remind myself repeatedly throughout the holiday season that my happy mood and time with my kids is more important than my vision of all I could “give” them – even the educational, values-laden experiences!
+I find I have to remind myself repeatedly throughout the holiday season that my happy mood and time with my kids are much more important than my vision of all I could “give” them – even the educational, values-laden experiences.

 Media images of the “perfect” holidays can be discouraging, since real life never looks like that.
-Some families agree to drastically reduce TV time during the holidays, to reduce the consumer pressure, but also to use the time for family games and other more intimate connecting.
+Reducing TV time during the holidays can reduce that pressure, and give you more time for family games and connecting.